 "- What types of analytics information could be provided by NWDAF to other NFs to leverage the data provided by the UE?"

-"- What are the triggers for the UE to provide data to the NWDAF as input for analytics?"

 It is proposed that enriched observed service experience predictions are provided by the NWDAF based on input data collected from the UEs involved in an application.
 The collected UE input data includes the QoS and the individual contribution (score/weight) of each UE to the overall application service experience.
+The input of these additional UE data to the NWDAF enables service experience predictions to be made with a higher level of confidence.
+No changes are proposed to the types of data output by the NWDAF as service experience predictions.

 On receiving a request for service experience analytics from a consumer NF (e.g. OAM, PCF) for a target UE(s), the NWDAF gets from the AF the list of UEs involved in the application with the target UE(s), e.g. the rendering devices, joystick involved in the online gaming.
 For each UE involved in the application, the NWDAF gets input data of individual service experience contribution (score/weight) and their respective QoS metrics.
 If the AF and/or MDT does not have the requested parameters, the AF may ask UEs to collect that data, before processing and forwarding to the NWDAF.

+The UE input data is collected only for the case of observed service experience analytics predictions (i.e. target period in the future).

 Table 6.63.2-1: UE input data